doov-org/doov/core/src/test/resources/io/doov/core/dsl/meta/ast/MarkdownOrTest.md

 * rule
    * when
-      * always true A or
+      * always true 'A' or
-      * always true B
+      * always true 'B'
    * validate
 * rule
    * when
-      * always false A or
+      * always false 'A' or
-      * always false B
+      * always false 'B'
    * validate
 * rule
    * when
-      * always false A or
+      * always false 'A' or
-      * always true B and
+         * always true 'B' and
-      * always true C
+         * always true 'C'
    * validate
 * rule
    * when
-      * always false A or
+      * always false 'A' or
-      * always false B and
+         * always false 'B' and
-      * always true C
+         * always true 'C'
    * validate
 * rule
    * when
-      * zero < 4 or
+      * zero < '4' or
       * yesterday before today
    * validate
 * rule
    * when
-      * always true A or
+      * always true 'A' or
-      * always false B
+      * always false 'B'
    * validate
 * rule
    * when
-      * always false A or
+      * always false 'A' or
-      * always true B
+      * always true 'B'
    * validate
 * rule
    * when
-      * always true A or
+      * always true 'A' or
-      * always false B or
+         * always false 'B' or
-      * always true C
+         * always true 'C'
    * validate